LOCATION: Climate Generation Office, Minneapolis, Minnesota

 Climate Generation: A Will Steger Legacy empowers individuals and their communities to engage in solutions to climate change.
-Based in Minneapolis, MN, Climate Generation strategically engages and empowers youth, educators, decision-makers and the public to foster climate literacy and action with the goal of building a more equitable and resilient future for all.
+Based in the Twin Cities, Minnesota, Climate Generation strategically engages and empowers youth, educators, decision-makers and the public to foster climate literacy and action with the goal of building a more equitable and resilient future for all.

 Duties and responsibilities: